World War II Museums in Florida

 Reflected are stories of an entire world at war, but also of the Sunshine State’s role and its heroes.

 Well-known as well are the museum and park at Camp Blanding near Starke, the Jacksonville Naval Air Station’s memorial aircraft park and the Pensacola Naval Air Station Museum with its restored airplanes, movies and a flight simulator.
+(Note: Admission to the museum is currently limited to Department of Defense ID cardholders and their guests, and veterans with a Veterans Health Identification Card.)

 But dozens of lesser-known World War II museum exhibits, galleries, libraries and memorials are found throughout the state.
 A good place to find both the high-profile exhibits and the lesser-known spots is the Department of State’s Florida’s World War II Heritage Trail.